A Synthetic Benchmark for Collaborative 3D Semantic Occupancy Prediction in V2X-Enabled Autonomous Driving: Co3SOP Baseline

 \subsection{Overall Structure}

-The overall structure of Co3SOP-Base is illustrated in \cref{fig:baseline}. the framework first uses a shared backbone network to extract multi-scale image features from each view independently.
+The overall structure of Co3SOP-Base is illustrated in \cref{fig:baseline}.
+The framework first uses a shared backbone network to extract multi-scale image features $\{X_{i}^{l}\}_{l=1}^{L}, X_{i}^{l}\in R^{N\times H\times W\times C}$ for each vehicle $V_{i}$, where $L$ represent the scales amount of image features and $i$ is vehicle id.
 These 2D features are then lifted into the 3D voxel space via an image deformable cross-attention module.
-Once voxel features are obtained for each vehicle, collaborative fusion is enabled by sharing features among connected vehicles (CVs).
+Once voxel features $F_{i}\in R^{X\times Y\times Z\times C}$ are obtained for each vehicle, collaborative fusion is enabled by sharing features among connected vehicles (CVs).
 Upon receiving voxel features from neighboring vehicles, the ego vehicle performs 3D affine transformation to align these features into its own coordinate frame, ensuring proper spatial alignment.
 Then, the ego vehicle fuses the aligned features with its own voxel representation using a voxel deformable cross-attention mechanism, modulated by a hybrid attention mask that integrates warping and confidence priors.
 Finally, a prediction head with 3D convolution predicts the voxel-level semantic occupancy map.
 The details of the key modules are as follows.

 \textbf{Image Backbone.} We adopt ResNet101-DCN \cite{he2016deep} as the image backbone to extract multi-scale image features from multi-view camera images.
 The extracted features are further refined using a Feature Pyramid Network (FPN) \cite{lin2017feature} to aggregate contextual information across scales.